 Are there any states that let employers deny vacation pay for unused hours?

-Yes, most states in the U.S. let employers refuse to pay departing employees for any unused PTO they have accumulated.
+Yes, most U.S. states allow employers to refuse to pay departing employees for any unused PTO they have accumulated.
 However, employers in these states must pay unused PTO if they promised to do so in their vacation policy or PTO accrual rules.

 These states include: